Blockchain and the Future of Cloud Storage

 What Is Blockchain Technology and Why Does It Matter for Cloud Storage?

-For cloud storage, blockchain introduces several crucial capabilities:
+For cloud storage, blockchain introduces key capabilities:

 How Blockchain Is Transforming Cloud Storage